-Here's what you need to know about your Canadian car insurance while in the US, as shown by a US highway by the ocean
+Travelling to the U.S.?
+Here’s what you need to know about your Canadian car insurance

 When you're planning on driving your own vehicle to the United States, it's important to make sure your car insurance will have you covered for your entire trip.
 No matter how long you plan to stay, your licensed insurance broker can make sure you have the proper coverage before you hit the road.